merri-bek-tech/merri-bek-tech/content/english/about/values.md

 [Nazis are for Punching, Not Platforming](/principles#nazis-are-for-punching-not-platforming)

 ## Awareness of Privilege
-We are conscious that the tech industry holds a central and privileged role in the economy, and that we are building infrastructure on unceeded aboriginal land.
+We are conscious that the tech industry holds a central and privileged role in the economy, and that we are building infrastructure on unceded aboriginal land.

 *Related Principles:*
 [Move Slow, Don't Break Things](/principles#move-slow-dont-break-things),